Decorative alcohol-fuelled burners, called ethanol burners, have caused a number of serious burn injuries in Australia.

 - Never leave the product unattended while in use, especially if there are children or pets around.

-- Always maintain a safe distance of at least one metre from the burner while it is on.
+- Always maintain a safe distance of at least 1m from the burner while it is on.

 - Extinguish the flame when leaving a room or before going to sleep.